wanderlustDev/deliverrapp/README.md

 # Deliverr Application Infrastructure

+## Web Application
+The sample Web App was built using Java and SpringBoot.
+The application connects to the AWS RDS database and uses Hibernate to access the DB.
+The DB used is PostgreSQL, this was added to verify that the Elastic Beanstalk Application could get past the security and connect to the RDS Instance.
+If the application cannot connect to the RDS instance, the EC2 instance will get terminated and the URL won't be accessible.
+The terraform configuration was first deployed to provide the rds config, and then the web app was deployed.

 ## AWS Infrastructure & Terraform
 An IAM user was manually created in the AWS console to provide access to terraform.
 The Terraform configuration is setup so as to allows for the customization of variables based on the environment.
 This thus allows you to run terraform